“Am I not here, I who am your Mother?”Our Lady of Guadalupe

 Aren’t these words consoling?
 How difficult it is for us to truly trust in God in the present moment!
 When facing sickness, anxiety, and an uncertain future, we tend to focus on those things which make us afraid.
 Yet by doing so, we are often confronted with more anxiety and more fear.

 In recent days, I am guilty of not trusting in the will of God as I should.
-It is hard not to be overwhelmed in the face of all that is happening, so much of it being outside of our control.
-Lost jobs, Masses canceled, schools and colleges closed, possible exposure and the illness of loved ones—it’s difficult to be unafraid in this context.
+It is hard not to be overwhelmed in the face of all that is happening, so much of it being outside our control.

 We want to trust in God, but the truth is that we’re not used to placing our hope solely in Him.
 Our Blessed Mother is our perfect model.
 Relying only on the Lord, Mary comes to us right where we are, just as she did with Juan Diego.
 In the midst of sickness and fear she shows us what it means to trust in her Son.
 This is her mission: to offer us the only true remedy, Jesus Christ.